-- Issue employer certifications, denials, or notices of invalidation for tax credit on a timely basis; - Maintain a system and procedures to regularly monitor the activities initiate appropriate corrective actions; - Manage agreements with TANF and NAP in Puerto Rico serving the majority of WOTC applications, which are from participants of the TANF or NAP programs and train staff from these programs;

-- Maintain the current cooperative efforts with employment and training organizations already working with the private sector, such as Veterans organizations, Job Service Employer Committees and local boards, to inform employers about requirements for the use of the federal tax incentive known as Work Opportunity Tax Credit (WOTC); - Train, as appropriate, State and participating agency staff and provide monitoring and technical assistance to these agencies; and - Engage in outreach efforts in order to get more qualifying employers to use the tax credit program and increase our number of certifications.
+- Issue employer certifications, denials, or notices of invalidation for tax credit on a timely basis: - Maintain a system and procedures to regularly monitor the activities initiate appropriate corrective actions; - Manage agreements with TANF and NAP in Puerto Rico serving the majority of WOTC applications, which are from participants of the TANF or NAP programs and train staff from these programs; - Maintain the current cooperative efforts with employment and training organizations already working with the private sector, such as Veterans organizations, Job Service Employer Committees and local boards, to inform employers about requirements for the use of the federal tax incentive known as Work Opportunity Tax Credit (WOTC); - Train, as appropriate, State and participating agency staff and provide monitoring and technical assistance to these agencies; and - Engage in outreach efforts in order to get more qualifying employers to use the tax credit program and increase our number of certifications. - Engage in employer outreach efforts, through JVSG LVER staff, to educate employers, employer associations, and business groups on the advantages of hiring veterans in order to promote and secure employment and training programs for veterans.